KolosDan/junction_app/README.md

 ## Mood!
 It is a Chrome browser extension that does semantic analysis of the web-pages and peoples search queries to recognize harmful states of mind on the early stage.
 Self-care, increased awareness, happier life!

-## Screenshots and Interface

-On app initialization it will ask for your password (to secure access to the app), email for recieving reports about the mental state and the report interval (how often will send report to your email).

 ## Installation

 **Extension**